dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/sorting-filtering-and-paging-with-the-entity-framework-in-an-asp-net-mvc-application.md

    [!code-csharp[Main](sorting-filtering-and-paging-with-the-entity-framework-in-an-asp-net-mvc-application/samples/sample1.cs)]

    This code receives a `sortOrder` parameter from the query string in the URL.
 The query string value is provided by ASP.NET MVC as a parameter to the action method.
-The parameter will be a string that's either "Name" or "Date", optionally followed by an underscore and the string "desc" to specify descending order.
+The parameter is a string that's either "Name" or "Date", optionally followed by an underscore and the string "desc" to specify descending order.
 The default sort order is ascending.

    The first time the Index page is requested, there's no query string.
 The students are displayed in ascending order by `LastName`, which is the default as established by the fall-through case in the `switch` statement.
 When the user clicks a column heading hyperlink, the appropriate `sortOrder` value is provided in the query string.